 The first Rector of Yerevan State University of Architecture and Construction was Professor, Doctor of Technical Sciences Arest Beglaryan (1989-2005).
 Since 2006, Professor, Doctor of Technical Sciences Hovhannes Tokmajyan was the YSUAC Rector.

 Since 2014 the Rector of National University of Architecture and Construction of Armenia is Professor, Doctor of Technical Sciences Gagik Galstyan.

-In June, 2002, the 80th anniversary of the Yerevan State University of Architecture and Construction was celebrated, which was attended by representatives of RA universities, CIS delegates and guests from the US, Canada, France, Italy and other countries.
+In June, 2016, the 95th anniversary of the national university of architecture and construction of Armenia was celebrated, which was attended by representatives of RA universities, CIS delegates and guests from the US, Canada, France, Italy and other countries.

 During the 97 years of the history, starting from the Technical Faculty of the Yerevan State University up to today’s National University of Architecture and Construction of Armenia, the university has produced around 30,000 graduates mainly with architectural and construction specialties.
 Most of them had a decent contribution in the architectural and construction development of the country, have become researchers, skillful organizers of design and construction activities, have been leading the development processes in this field.
 Starting from 1966, about 967 foreign students have acquired qualification of architects and constructors.
 In whatever country they work now, they uphold the honor of their university and add more recognition for it.
 The good reputation of theNational University of Architecture and Construction of Armenia is proven by the high places that the university’s graduates are ranked during international contests.
 The NUACA diploma is officially recognized by governments of a number of countries.
 NUACAis the only university in Armenia preparing architects and construction engineers of 20 specialties, where the best scholars of relatedfields in Armenia teach.